 Since our dogs have skin allergies and sensitive stomachs, we feed them special high-quality, premium dog food containing fresh ingredients.
 But, of course, with better quality comes a higher price.
 In addition, this food brand isn’t sold in a regular grocery stores.

 Thankfully, I found their dog food in stock on Petflow.com.
 In addition, we are registered with their automated delivery service, so we receive new bags of food every seven weeks.
 Delivered right to our front door.
 Signing up for auto-ship delivery is quick and easy, and you also get an additional $30 off your first auto-ship order.

 Plus, a bowl of food is donated to a pet in need with every purchase you make.
 What’s not to love about that?

 And how does this save money on vet bills?
 By having a healthier pet, from feeding premium dog food to fewer allergy problems and stomach issues.

 Along with feeding quality food to keep your pets healthy, it’s also necessary to groom them appropriately.
 This will save loads of money long-term.
 Things like nail trimming, ear cleaning, and brushing their teeth will go a long way.

-You can do these things at home and don’t need to pay someone else to do it.
+You can do these things at home and don’t need to pay someone else to do them.